bjodom/idc/Readme.md

 Now you can ssh to the node.   "ssh myidc" (use the name you set in your ~/.ssh/config).

-From here, the most likely thing you want to do is "srun --pty bash" to open a live session on a 4th Gen Xeon system with Intel Max GPUs (PVCs) - where you can compile and run code (including single node multirank MPI programs), launch Jupyter notebooks, and more!
+From here, the most likely thing you want to do is `srun --pty bash` to open a live session on a 4th Gen Xeon system with Intel Max GPUs (PVCs) - where you can compile and run code (including single node multi-rank MPI programs), launch Jupyter notebooks, and more!

 ---
 ## SSH Setup<div id='ssh-setup'/>